U.S. Bancorp’s Richard Davis likes to rev up investors by telling them his bank is boring.

 Donald Yacktman, who manages the top-performing Yacktman Fund, said he likes U.S. Bancorp because it is less at risk from record-low interest rates, which are putting pressure on lenders’ net interest margins, the difference between what a bank pays to borrow money and what it gets for loans.

 “A lot of their income comes from fee-driven sources as opposed to spread-driven sources,” said Yacktman, who manages $17 billion including shares of U.S. Bancorp as chief investment officer of Yacktman Asset Management.
-His flagship fund has beaten (YACKX) 99 percent of peers over the past five years, according to data compiled by Bloomberg.
+His flagship fund has beaten (YACKX:US) 99 percent of peers over the past five years, according to data compiled by Bloomberg.

 Fee businesses -- including U.S. Bancorp’s payments unit and its trust and investment-management division -- generate steady earnings and use little capital.
 Each business has earned the company at least $1 billion in non-interest income since 2009.
 The payments unit includes interchange and fees from credit and debit cards as well as from corporate card transactions, while trust and investment management collects fees based on assets under management.